 How you value yourself shows up in how you treat yourself.

 That’s a big statement.
-Let’s start with the basics.
-You probably treat the people around you pretty well.
-You drop what you’re doing to help a friend.
-You stay up late to make treats for your child’s school event.
+Let's start with the basics.
+You probably treat the people around you pretty well and you drop what you're doing to help a friend.
+It's not strange for you to stay up late to make treats for your child's school event.
 You volunteer for that extra project at work, and you manage to keep up with most of the chores at home.
-You value your friend and family relationships so much that you’ll go the extra mile almost every single time.
+In fact, you value your friend and family relationships so much that you'll go the extra mile almost every single time.

 But what about how you treat yourself?
 Do you fall into bed exhausted each night wondering if you've done enough?
 Do you relive conversations or interactions endlessly and berate yourself for not responding or doing better?
 Have you given up your hobbies to make room for your obligations and responsibilities?
 These things can all be red flags that you need to value yourself a little more.